Poppamunz/RequiemBot/README.md

 ## Planned Additions
 (in no particular order)
-- Optional "compact" rolls shortened to one line
 - Count successes/failures, like World of Darkness
 - Reroll on nat 1 (or some other number)
 - Highest/lowest of multiple different expressions